bbenchoff/bbenchoff.github.io/pages/Babelscope.md

 Instead, we’re mining the computational space of random programs... to make a chatbot slightly better at writing CSS.
 And slightly worse at knowing when to stop using em dashes.

+That's not to say this is a good method of algorithm discovery.
+It's actually terrible.
+To find A*, you'd have to boil a lake.
+No, really, I've done the math and it would actually boil some small alpine lakes.
 Maybe this will be worth a revisit when the GPUs go dark in the next AI winter.
 I'll reassess next year.

 ### Finally...

 In any event, this entire project is entirely stupid, and about two decades before its time.

 Consider what this project would have looked like twenty years ago, in 2005.
 Back then there was no CUDA and the closest thing to parallel computing anyone could pull off was a Beowulf cluster for the Slashdot street cred.
 Sinking $100,000 into this project in 2005 would get _maybe_ 100 single-core processors running at around 2 GHz.
 Instead of testing 250,000 programs simultaneously, I would be lucky to test a hundred at a time.
-Building a dataset of 500 programs that sort more than six registers would take centuries instead of a week.

 Now consider what the landscape will look like in twenty years.
 I'm using an RTX 5080 in the year 2025.
 Moore's law broke a while back, but there's still a trajectory; GPU performance has been growing 25% per year for a while.
 Compound that over a few decades, and what took me a week in 2025 could be done in ten minutes in 2045.
 Instead of testing 250,000 programs simultaneously, I could be testing 250 million in parallel.
 Instead of tying up a GPU for a month, this search could be done over a lunch break.

 We wouldn't even be limited to little 'toy' computers like the CHIP-8.
 With that much compute, we could test real architectures like ARM, RISC-V, or even the last iteration of x86, from before Intel's bankruptcy in 2031.

 Right now, this is the stupidest waste of compute power ever envisioned.
-But if we don't blow ourselves up, Taiwan isn't invaded, and we continue cramming more transistors into GPUs, this could be an interesting tool for computer science.
+But if we don't blow ourselves up, Taiwan isn't invaded, and we continue cramming more transistors into GPUs, this could be an interesting tool in a few decades.

 <style>
 .side-image {